 A 12-ounce soft drink has about 150 to 180 calories, plus, experts are becoming more and more concerned by the health hazards associated with many of the ingredients in most sodas.
 If you drink two or three a day, you’re getting lots of extra calories…and increasing other health risks.
-As an alternative, drinking sparkling water with a splash of juice.
+As an alternative, drink sparkling water with a splash of juice.

 Eat More Eggs & Soup

-As part of your lunch or dinner, enjoy a cup low-calorie soup.
+As part of your lunch or dinner, enjoy a cup of low-calorie soup.
 On average, you’ll eat about 134 calories less at each meal, and save a total of 684 calories for the day.

 Watch Those Serving Sizes

 It’s so easy to eat too much without knowing you are.
-A serving of a particular dish, snack or beverage may be 500 calories, but you may actually be eating 2 or 3 servings in one sitting without realizing it.
+A serving of a particular dish, snack, or beverage may be 500 calories, but you may actually be eating 2 or 3 servings in one sitting without realizing it.
 It’s easier to control this when you’re at home, but even at a restaurant, just split your meal or snack with your friends.

 Don’t Eat In Front Of The TV